maksimovicnikola/budgetflow/README.md

+Practice of Vanilla JS(All done with ES5 except of template literals part)
-Practice of Vanilla JS => Spliting to modules(AppController, UIController and BudgetController) and communication between each other.
+        => Spliting to modules(AppController, UIController and BudgetController) and communication between each other.

 HTML structure => Created using BEM Methodology.